oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/_index.md

 #### Access WebLogic Server logs

 The logs are stored in the Azure file share.
-Follow these steps to access the log:
+Follow these steps to access the logs:

 1. Go to the [Azure Portal](https://ms.portal.azure.com).
 1. Go to your resource group.
 1. Open the storage account.
 1. In the "File service" section of the left panel, select File shares.
-1. Select the file share name (e.g. weblogic in this example).
+1. Select the file share name (for example, `weblogic` in this example).
 1. Select logs.
 1. Select domain1.

-1. WebLogic Server logs are listed in the folder.
+   WebLogic Server logs are listed in the folder.

    ![WebLogic Server Logs](screenshot-logs.png)